gtcarriere/parse-url-golang/README.md

 #### A simple URL parser written in Go.

 **Note:**
 This is still a work in progress.
-If it crashes, breaks your computer, or just plain doesn't work, I am not responsable for any damage that may occcour
+If it crashes, breaks your computer, or just plain doesn't work, I am not responsible for any damage that may occur.

 ###### Usage: